tcrundall/chronostar-tng/_sources/userdocs/settings.rst.txt

 )
 have "run level" parameters.

-nthreads : int, default 1
+nthreads: int, default 1
     Provided for future high-level parallelism.
-Currently nothing is implemented, so leave this at 1 savedir : str, default "output"
+Currently nothing is implemented, so leave this at 1
+savedir: str, default "./result"
     The output directory for the final results.
 This can be the same directory that :ref:`ComponentMixture<config_mixture>` uses to store intermediate dumps.